Check out our latest podcast featuring the experiences of formally detained folks in & out of the system!

 On September 10th, QDEP Attended Rose Gowns which was a night of Drag Performance at NYU’S Skirball Center.
-Sasha Velour Graciously donated all the ticket sales from her raffle to QDEP’s Trans/Queer Migrant Fund.
-We at QDEP extend a big thank you and look forward to working with Sasha in the future.
+Earlier in the week was Ru Paul’s Drag Con which was a weekend full of panels, performances & meet & greets.
+Sasha Velour Graciously donated all the ticket sales from her raffle & Peppermint donated her booking fee for the evening.

 QDEP is a small organization, which means that almost all of your tax-deductible contribution goes directly to those in need.
 Even small amounts can make a huge difference in the lives of people we help.